dder725/CliMATEs/README.md

 ### Development and technical spesific
 This game is developed using Unity. <Add something more about technicalities about the game here>

+#### Map Generation
+For generating the map, Unity's TileMap feature was chosen.
+This allows us to premake different tiles and use a brush to paint them on a `TileMap`.
+TileMap also supports layers with ECS, so components such as collision box can be added to entire layers.
+For more complex map features such as water, the RuleTile from Unities add-on [2D extras](https://github.com/Unity-Technologies/2d-extras) was chosen.
+A RuleTile allows you to define patterns for different tiles which as a whole draws a more complex shape.
+All assets used in the project are either found for free on different assets sites on the Internet or YouTube, or made ourselves.

+#### Managers
+The game utelizes several managers, including `ObjectiveManager`, `EventManager` and `TutorialManager`.
+These work as the overreaching component for their area of responsebility.
+E.g. the `ObjectiveManager` keeps track of the different `Objective` classes and when each one should be run.

+#### HUD
+The HUD system is developed using the build in UI GameObject in Unity.
+This uses a Canvas with an overlay rendering setting, which allows it to be rendered on top of what ever is rendered by the `MainCamera`.